Medically reviewed by Drugs.com. Last updated on Apr 13, 2021.

 - Genetic tests.
 When sperm concentration is extremely low, there could be a genetic cause.
 A blood test can reveal whether there are subtle changes in the Y chromosome — signs of a genetic abnormality.
 Genetic testing might be ordered to diagnose various congenital or inherited syndromes.

 - Specialized sperm function tests.
 A number of tests can be used to check how well your sperm survive after ejaculation, how well they can penetrate an egg, and whether there's any problem attaching to the egg.
-Generally, these tests are rarely performed and often do not significantly change recommendations for treatment.
+These tests aren't often used and usually don't significantly change recommendations for treatment.

-In cases of infertility, the female partner is also recommended to be checked.
-This can help to determine if she will require any specific treatments or if proceeding with assisted reproductive techniques is appropriate.
+In cases of infertility, it's recommended that the female partner also be checked.
+There may be specific treatments recommended for your partner.
+Or, you may learn that proceeding with assisted reproductive techniques is appropriate in your situation.

 Treatments for male infertility include: